 The plaintiff decided to come forward after reading about another woman’s allegations, made public 10 months earlier.
 The first victim had reportedly been gang-raped by four men in 1998, three of whom were college football players.
 As head coach at the time, Mike Riley suspended two of the alleged perpetrators for a single game.
 He also described their horrendous crime as “a bad choice.”

 There are some stark and disturbing connections between these two sexual assault stories.
 The two women were raped in the same apartment complex.
-The alleged rapist in the second case was a cousin of one the OSU football players involved in the first rape.
+The alleged rapist in the second case was a cousin of one of the OSU football players involved in the first rape.

 There was more than enough evidence in the first case for prosecutors to secure rape and sexual assault convictions.
 Unfortunately, like many victims, the young woman could not bring herself to press charges.